stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/mythic_plus.md

 Information on this page is written with the assumption that you understand the new priority list, talents, and legendary items introduced in Shadowlands.
 If you have not done so, we highly recommend reading our other resources to learn about them!

 This guide is intended to help you identify critical mobs and abilities as well as improve your mechanical literacy in using your toolkit as an Elemental Shaman in each dungeon.
-If you have any feedback about this guide, please feel welcome to reach out to the team!
+If you have suggestions to improve the information in this guide please contact Eokira#7823 using the [Earthshrine Elemental channel](https://discord.gg/pGkPDzh7rP) or the [Storm, Earth & Lava discord](https://discord.gg/y5dUf3PWrU).

 # Talents and Legendaries